Sunday, September 13th, 2009 | Author: KristenM |

 That’s not a good choice.

 Seafood is an incredibly nutrient-dense food — arguably the best source for fat-soluble vitamins A & D, omega-3 fatty acids, and more.
-According to the research of Dr. Weston A. Price, traditional people groups around the world prized seafood above every other food and went to great lengths to obtain it, regardless of their location.
+We know from anthropological studies that traditional people groups around the world prized seafood above every other food and went to great lengths to obtain it, regardless of their location.

 But, you say, what about mercury in fish?
 Isn’t that a good enough reason to stop eating it?

-Not according to Sally Fallon, president of the Weston A. Price Foundation.
-She has said that her research has indicated that if you have good gut flora, you are protected from the mercury in fish!
+Research indicates that if you have good gut flora, you are protected from the mercury in fish and other environmental toxins!
 So, if you are eating a diet rich in lacto-fermented foods and/or taking a good probiotic supplement, the mercury content of fish is less of an issue.
 (For sources of lacto-fermented vegetables, starter cultures, and probiotic supplements, see my resources page.)

 So, what are the healthiest seafoods you can buy?